A special thanks to Alexander D. Mitchell IV of BeerinBaltimore.Blogspot.com

 - MARC Commuter Rail

-- Baltimore Super Shuttle
+- Super Shuttle (BWI Airport)

 - BWI Thurgood Marshall Airport